Judge: Fired officer must stand trial for killing black man

 Associated Press

 FORT LAUDERDALE, Fla.
-(AP) - A judge ruled Friday that a Florida police officer must stand trial for the fatal shooting of a stranded black motorist, saying his retelling of what happened was "unreliable and not credible."
+(AP) - A judge ruled Friday that a Florida police officer must stand trial for the fatal shooting of a stranded black motorist, saying his retelling of what happened on the darkened highway off-ramp was "unreliable and not credible."

-Circuit Judge Samantha Schosberg Feuer wrote that fired Palm Beach Gardens officer Nouman Raja's statements after the 2015 shooting of 31-year-old Corey Jones are not supported by an audiotape of the shooting and other physical evidence, such as the location of the bullet casings, and therefore he isn't protected by the state's "stand your ground" law.
-She said Raja's trial on manslaughter and attempted murder charges should proceed.
+Circuit Judge Samantha Schosberg Feuer rejected fired Palm Beach Gardens officer Nouman Raja's attempt to use Florida's "stand your ground" law, saying his statements to investigators after the 2015 shooting of Corey Jones are not supported by an audiotape of the shooting and other physical evidence, such as the location of the bullet casings.

-She said she found Raja's use of deadly force, "was not objectively reasonable and not justified under the law."

-Raja shot Jones alongside a darkened highway ramp where Jones' SUV broke down.
-Raja was dressed in plainclothes and driving an unmarked van.
-Prosecutors say he never identified himself as an officer, causing Jones to mistake him for a robber and pull a handgun.
-Jones had a concealed weapons permit.
+She said the evidence shows Raja, who was working in plain clothes and driving an unmarked van, was not truthful when he told investigators about five hours after the shooting that he identified himself as a police officer when he approached Jones' broken-down SUV or when he said he pulled his gun only after Jones, who had a concealed weapons permit, pulled his own handgun.

+Instead, Feuer agreed with prosecutors that Raja never identified himself and approached Jones aggressively with his gun drawn, making Jones believe he was about to be attacked by a stranger.

-Raja, 40, is of South Asian descent and his lawyers claimed he should be protected under Florida's "stand your ground" law, which gained national prominence in 2012 after neighborhood watch volunteer George Zimmerman fatally shot black teenager Trayvon Martin.
-It says people have no obligation to retreat if threatened and can use deadly force if they believe it necessary to prevent death or great bodily harm.
-However, it does not allow an altercation's instigator to use deadly force.
+At a two-day hearing last month, Lubin argued that Raja should be protected under "stand your ground" because he feared for his life when Jones pulled his gun.
+The law says anyone, not just police officers, can use deadly force if they believe it necessary to prevent death or great bodily harm.
+However, the law does not cover an altercation's instigator.

-Feuer agreed with prosecutors, who said at a two-day hearing last month that Raja's actions made him the instigator.
+Jones, a housing inspector and part-time drummer, was returning from a late-night performance by his reggae band when his SUV stalled and he pulled over on an Interstate 95 off-ramp.

 Raja was not wearing his tactical vest with police markings as ordered and he is never heard on the dispatch recording identifying himself as a police officer.
-Raja, who says he identified himself, was wearing jeans, a T-shirt, sneakers and a baseball cap with the logo of a heavy equipment manufacturer.
+Raja, who says he identified himself, was wearing jeans, a T-shirt, sneakers and a baseball cap.

-In the tow dispatch recording, Raja, a seven-year police officer who had joined Palm Beach Gardens six months earlier, yells "You good?" as he approaches.
+In the tow dispatch recording, Jones is heard saying "Huh?" just before Raja yells "You good?"
 Jones says he is.
 Raja twice replies, "Really?" with Jones replying "yeah" each time.

+Suddenly, Raja shouts for Jones to put his hands up, using an expletive.
+Jones replies "Hold on!" and Raja repeats his demand.
+Feuer believes it was about this time that Jones pulled his gun, which his family says he had bought just days before to protect his musical equipment valued at $10,000.

 Raja then used his personal cellphone to call 911 with the operator picking up 33 seconds after the last shot was fired.
 Raja is recorded yelling orders to drop the gun; prosecutors say he was trying to mislead investigators into believing he hadn't seen the gun thrown.
 Jones' body was found 200 feet (60 meters) from the SUV and 125 feet (38 meters) from his gun, which was unfired.